NCAR/HPC-Docs/docs/compute-systems/casper/index.md

 See this page for [a full discussion of compiling on Casper](./compiling-code-on-casper/index.md).

-Many Casper data analysis and AI/ML workflows benefit instead from [using Conda](../../environment-and-software/user-environment/conda.md), especially [NCAR's Python Library (NPL)](../../environment-and-software/user-environment/conda.md/#the-ncar-python-library) or to gain access to several [Machine Learning Frameworks](../../environment-and-software/machine-learning-and-deep-learning.md).
+Many Casper data analysis and AI/ML workflows benefit instead from [using Conda](../../environment-and-software/user-environment/conda.md), especially [NSF NCAR's Python Library (NPL)](../../environment-and-software/user-environment/conda.md/#the-ncar-python-library) or to gain access to several [Machine Learning Frameworks](../../environment-and-software/machine-learning-and-deep-learning.md).

 -----